SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 "Run the counter and hand out the cakes for pickup?
 Check!
 Help Fluttershy pick flowers in the Everfree Forest?
 Check! *Try* to talk to a friend about my problems?
 Check!
 Clean the front dining room?
 Check!"

-Again she stars at the last item on her list.
+Again, she stares at the last item on her list.

 *Check on your smile.*